 Guest speakers: Jacqueline Marino, BA ’94, JMC associate professor, on Rolling Stone’s seminal writers and journalistic forms; Jan Leach,

 MA ’06, JMC associate professor and director of Kent State’s Media Law Center for Ethics and Access, on the ethical implications of Rolling Stone’s provocative reporting.
-(Jann Wenner—cofounder, publisher and majority owner of Rolling Stone—had agreed to Skype into the course, but he cancelled the session after he announced in the media that he was selling his stake in
+(Jann Wenner — co-founder, publisher and majority owner of Rolling Stone—had agreed to Skype into the course, but he canceled the session after he announced in the media that he was selling his stake in the magazine.)

 Readings: Articles from Rolling Stone, Time, American Scholar, NPR and the recently published book, 50 Years of Rolling Stone; selected song lyrics